-This found that for every £1 invested in of value.
+This found that for every £1 invested in our programmes, we generate £8.67 of value.

 Social Return on Investment (SROI) takes a principles-based approach to understanding and accounting for change.
 It offers one way of quantifying the relative importance stakeholders place on the change they experience in their lives.
 SROI is not cost benefit analysis.
 It does not analyse fiscal benefits or cost savings, as our social value calculations do.
 It is a widely-used approach, centred on an exploration of broader concepts of value.